Nosebleeds (Epistaxis)

 This includes:

-• Dry air – the blood vessels in the nose are sensitive to dryness.
-While you’re breathing through your mouth when you sleep, the membranes are more likely to crack and the blood vessels bleed.
+• dry air – the blood vessels in the nose are sensitive to dryness.
+While you’re breathing through your mouth when you sleep, the membranes are more likely to crack, making the blood vessels bleed

-• Allergies – if you suffer from allergies or hay fever, you might have spent the most part of the day sneezing, irritating the nasal passages and making them more prone to bleeding (especially when you lie down).
+• allergies – if you suffer from allergies or hay fever, you might have spent most of the day sneezing, which irritated the nasal passages and makes them more prone to bleeding (especially when you lie down)

-• Medications – anyone who takes blood thinners or aspirin is at a greater risk of epistaxis, as these are designed to prevent blood clots – making you bleed more easily and taking longer to stop.
+• medications – anyone who takes blood thinners or aspirin is at a greater risk of nosebleeds, as these are designed to prevent blood clots, making you bleed more easily and take longer to stop

-If you sleep with your head to one side, this can also put pressure on the nasal cavity – much like a cold, allergies, and changes in pressure, humidity, and temperature – causing your nose to bleed.
+• sleeping with your head to one side – this can also put pressure on the nasal cavity, much like a cold, allergies, and changes in pressure, humidity, and temperature, causing your nose to bleed

 Where should you pinch a nosebleed?

-You’ll need to use your thumb and index finger and squeeze them against the septum – applying pressure for at least 10-15 minutes.
+You’ll need to squeeze your thumb and index finger together against the septum, applying pressure for at least 10 to 15 minutes.

-For more tips on epistaxis management, contact our specialists.
+For more tips on nosebleed management, contact our specialists.

 Book a consultation